Congratulations to all #CortlandBound Red Dragons!

 Many special programs are offered during the first several weeks of school students to familiarize themselves with campus opportunities and meet new friends.
 Welcome Week activities are finalized in January for the spring semester and August for the fall semester.

 New students should make note of the complete Academic Calendar, which includes important dates and events throughout the year.
-Spring 2021 classes begin Monday, Feb.
-1. Fall 2021 classes begin Monday, Aug.
-30.
+Fall 2023 classes begin Monday, Aug.
+28.

 SUNY Cortland offers many programs and resources to ensure academic success.